mdcourse/mdcourse.github.io/_sources/chapters/chapter6.rst.txt

     :align: right
     :class: only-light

-Here, a *Monte Carlo move* simulation is implemented.
-The principle of the simulation is the following:
+Here, a Monte Carlo simulation is implemented where the only allowed move is a dispacement of the particles.
+The principle of such Monte Carlo simulation is the following:

 - 1) We start from a given intial configuration, and measure the potential